dadames01/Ek_villas/README.md

 # Ek_villas
-A website to showcase houses for rent in the Dominican Republic
+A website to showcase the client's houses for rent in the Dominican Republic